 Plenty of Things to Do

-The campaign mode is pretty long – and as you progress through it, quite challenging too.
+The campaign mode is pretty long – and as you progress through it, quite challenging too, it has a similar basis to that of the well played stickman sniper game Stick Squad.
 That along already promises a lot of playtime hours (give it about two whole afternoons to finish).
 On top of that, you also have the non- story battles to try out.
 The enemy AI is actually quite refined and well versed with the different weapons of the game.
 So do not expect that repeating tactics will keep you winning.
 Try out different weapons and approaches to stay on top.

 In the End…